volta-cli/rfcs/text/0000-toolchain.md

 # Pedagogy
 [pedagogy]: #pedagogy

-This section lists the set of concepts that users may encounter using Notion.
-The first two, **tools** and the **toolchain**, are central to using Notion.
+This section lists the set of concepts that users may encounter using Volta.
+The first two, **tools** and the **toolchain**, are central to using Volta.
 The latter two, **shims** and **engines**, are lower-level primitives that may be helpful for more implementation-oriented users.

 ## Tools